-While your hamstring muscles don’t really play a part in the initial pushing phase, but they are actually utilized quite well when it comes to the part where you have to balance the weights and slowly bring them closer.
+While your hamstring muscles don’t really play a part in the initial pushing phase, they are actually utilized quite well.
+This is when it comes to the part where you have to balance the weights and slowly bring them closer.
 There is no time during a leg press that these muscles are not worked up.

 Getting better hamstrings means you can move better and faster.
 Furthermore, hamstring injuries are quite common among people who are into sports.
 Hence, it is important to train these muscles.
 The better trained they are, the lesser is the chance of getting an injury.

 4. Better Balance